Thousands of Colombians Protest President Petro's Economic, Social Reforms

 Colombians Protest Against Petro's Tax Reform

-BOGOTA, COLOMBIA—SEPTEMBER 26: Anti-government demonstrators shout slogans during a protest against President Gustavo Petro's tax reform proposal at Dorado Avenue on September 26, 2022, in Bogota, Colombia.
-(Photo: Diego Cuevas/Getty Images)
+BOGOTA, COLOMBIA - SEPTEMBER 26: Anti-government demonstrators shout slogans during a protest against the tax reform proposed by President Gustavo Petro at the Dorado avenue on September 26, 2022 in Bogota, Colombia.
+Diego Cuevas/Getty Images

 On Sunday, thousands of Colombians took to the streets in the latest rebuke of leftist President Gustavo Petro's reform agenda.